-To make sure your water and money is not wasted, have a plumber inspect your home's pipes and make any repairs needed to those that may be leaking or dripping.
+To make sure your water and money are not wasted, have a plumber inspect your home’s pipes and make any repairs needed to those that may be leaking or dripping.
 While it may cost a bit to have some repairs done, it will often pale in comparison to the amount of money that will be wasted as a result of leaks and drips.

 Be Smart About Your Laundry

 During the summer months, people often find themselves doing plenty of laundry due to the increased time spent being outside.
 As a result, additional amounts of water may be wasted for a variety of reasons.
 In homes that have older model washing machines, the amount of water being wasted with each load can be staggering.

 To guard against this, most plumbers recommend purchasing a high-efficiency washing machine, which uses much less energy and needs less water to wash a large load of clothing.
 And once the high-efficiency machine is in place, make it a point to only do large loads of laundry, since this will also cut down on the amount of water being used.
 In doing so, you’ll not only save water and money but time as well.